Peroxisome proliferator-activated receptors (PPARs) are transcriptional factors which belong

 signaling proteins, including PPARs.
 Given the enormous pharmacological potential of resveratrol,

-stilbene-based medicinal chemistry has had a rapid increase covering various areas of research.
+stilbene-based medicinal chemistry had a rapid increase covering various areas of research.

-The present review discusses ligands of PPARs that contain stilbene scaffold and summarizes the different
+The present review discusses ligands of PPARs that contain stilbene scaffold and summarises the different

 types of compounds on the basis of chemical structure.